Directional and contra-directional coupling in Huygens' metawaveguide microring resonators: Results and Discussions

 \subsection{Characteristics of Huygens' micro-resonator add-drop filters}

 We also studied four-port add-drop filter resonators using the Huygens’ directional couplers demonstrated earlier.
-Figures~\ref{fig:Figure3}(a) and \ref{fig:Figure3}(b) present SEM images of the fabricated ring and racetrack resonators, each featuring input, through, add, and drop ports.
+Figure~\ref{fig:Figure3}(a) and Figure~\ref{fig:Figure3}(b) present SEM images of the fabricated double bus-coupled ring and racetrack resonators, each featuring input, through, add, and drop ports.
 In both designs, the radii of the curved sections are set to $r$ = 9 $\mu$m, while the straight coupling length of the racetrack resonators is $L$ = 9 $\mu$m.
-Figures~\ref{fig:Figure3}(b-d) show the experimentally observed transmission spectra at the through, drop, and add ports near the Huygens’ band for coupling gaps of 150 nm, 200 nm, and 250 nm in the ring resonator filters.
-Similarly, Figures~\ref{fig:Figure3}(e-g) present the corresponding spectra for the racetrack resonators.
+Figure~\ref{fig:Figure3}(c-e) show the experimentally observed transmission spectra across the Huygens’ band at the through, drop, and add ports in the ring resonator filters for coupling gaps of 150 nm, 200 nm, and 250 nm.
+Similarly, Figure~\ref{fig:Figure3}(f-h) present the corresponding spectra for the racetrack resonators for the same coupling gaps.

-In the ring-based filters, the observed resonances exhibit over-coupled, critically coupled, and under-coupled characteristics as the coupling gap increases.
-The extinction ratio of the through-port resonances gradually decreases with increasing coupling gap, as the coupling strength is reduced.
-For both over- and critically coupled regimes, the insertion loss difference between the add and drop ports is approximately 10 dB.
-In the under-coupled regime, some resonances exhibit spectral splitting~\cite{bogaerts2012silicon,li2016backscattering,zhang2008resonance}, accompanied by a reduced insertion loss difference between the add and drop ports.
-The resonance splitting would become more pronounced for larger coupling gaps, as shown in Fig. S4 in Supporting Information Section IV.
+In the double bus-ring resonator filters, the observed resonances exhibit over-coupled, critically coupled, and under-coupled characteristics as the coupling gap is initially set at 150 nm (see Figure~\ref{fig:Figure3}(c)) and then gradually increased up to 250 nm by 50-nm step (see Figure~\ref{fig:Figure3}(d-e)).
+The extinction ratio of the through-port resonances gradually decreases with increasing coupling gap, as the coupling strength is reduced following the coupling condition trend exhibited by the corresponding curved directional couplers with the same coupling gap levels in Figure~\ref{fig:Figure2}(c) and in Figure S3 (Part-B) in Supporting Information Section III.
+For both over- and critically coupled regimes shown in Figure~\ref{fig:Figure3}(c) and Figure~\ref{fig:Figure3}(d), the insertion loss difference between the add and drop ports of the ring-based filters is approximately 5 dB.
+In the under-coupled regime shown in Figure~\ref{fig:Figure3}(e) when the coupling gap is 250 nm, the resonances exhibit reduced peak-to-peak insertion loss difference between the power coming out from the add and drop ports.

-In the racetrack filter, the resonances transition from over-coupled to critically coupled and then to under-coupled as the coupling gap increases.
-For the smallest coupling gap, the over-coupled resonance extinction ratio at the through port is approximately 5–10 dB.
-This value increases to 30–40 dB for critically coupled resonances when the gap is increased by about 50 nm.
-With an additional 50 nm increment, under-coupling becomes pronounced and the through-port transmission drops to 20 dB below the drop-port transmission.
-Unlike the ring resonators, here the resonances are split in the over-coupled regime with the spectral separation exceeding the 3-dB bandwidth.
-Consequently, the insertion loss at the add and drop ports becomes comparable.
-The asymmetric split resonances suggest back-coupling effects in the Huygens’ racetrack resonators~\cite{bogaerts2012silicon,li2016backscattering}, which may arise from the waveguide bends or the directional coupler sections.